Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 As a simple rule, it is recommended that you just keep one Rainbow Shark in a fish tank at any time.
 Red Tail Sharks can also be added to this general rule.

-They do not tolerate living with their own kind as the Royal Gramma does.
+They do not tolerate living with their kind as the Royal Gramma does.

-In the wild scenario, they simply lead a solitary lifestyle, and also they are so much territorial.
-In a normal fish tank generally, there is not enough room and the bigger Rainbow Shark shall chase the smaller kind of Rainbow Sharks relentlessly until it kills them.
+In the wild, they simply lead a solitary lifestyle, and they are very territorial.
+In a normal fish tank, generally, there is not enough room, and the bigger Rainbow Sharks will chase the smaller kind of Rainbow Sharks relentlessly until they kill them.

 Will rainbow sharks kill other fish?
-With their increasing age this territorial nature develops.
-Therefore if you get a pair of juvenile Rainbow Sharks they might very well start out getting along, however, their relationship may decline rapidly as the rainbow shark fully grown or becomes mature.
+With their increasing age, this territorial nature develops.
+Therefore,e if you get a pair of juvenile Rainbow Sharks, they might very well start out getting along, however, their relationship may decline rapidly as the rainbow shark grows fully or becomes mature.

 Follow the following guidelines if you insist on keeping more than one Rainbow Shark.